Emergency Alert System Participants

 FEMA announced the adoption of Common Alerting Protocol Version 1.2 on September 30, 2010.
 The CAP 1.2 standard is further customized by the Common Alerting Protocol, v.
 1.2 USA Integrated Public Alert and Warning System Profile Version 1.0, an Organization for the Advancement of Structured Information Standards (OASIS) Technical Committee Specification.
 The IPAWS Profile ensures that CAP data will be compatible with U.S. channels for alert distribution, including the EAS.

-Common Alert Protocol-based networks do not replace traditional, over-the-air methods of monitoring EAS tones; instead, they supplement those sources and provide additional redundancy.
+Common Alert Protocol-based networks do not replace, rather strengthen the resiliency ofover-the-air methods of monitoring EAS tones.
 Likewise, CAP does not replace the existing EAS protocol, compatible with the National Weather Service’s Weather Radio Specific Area Message Encoding (SAME).
 EAS participants will use CAP-based equipment to translate CAP messages to the EAS protocol and message format.
 CAP-based equipment consists of stand-alone converters, firmware upgrades to existing encoders/decoders, or newer encoder/decoder models with CAP fully integrated.

 CAP-based equipment converts CAP to EAS/SAME protocol using a set of recommendations developed by the EAS CAP Industry Group (ECIG).
 See the ECIG Recommendations for a CAP EAS Implementation Guide for specific details.